juliapampus/DataspaceConnector/docs/pages/deployment/configuration.md

 If you leave the Clearing House address blank, the connector will ignore sending IDS messages to it.

-Also for usage control, some settings are provided:
+Also, for usage control, some settings are provided:

 ```properties
 policy.negotiation=true